New York Spine Institute Spine Services

 Fitness can cause back pain while sitting but not standing for two key reasons.

 The first is not using proper form when exercising.
 Weight lifting, yoga and other exercises that use the back and core can easily damage the nerves and bones in your back if done incorrectly.
-Always follow recommended positions and forms to minimalize the stress and damage done.
+Always follow recommended positions and forms to minimize the stress and damage done.

-The second reasoning is lack of exercise and proper fitness techniques weaken the muscles that help us when sitting, bending and lifting.
+The second reason is lack of exercise and proper fitness techniques weaken the muscles that help us when sitting, bending and lifting.
 Exercise increases the strength of your muscles, making them better able to support the weight of your body.

 Medical conditions such as obesity apply increased pressure on the back muscles when sitting and bending.
 Smokers and less-active people are also more likely to suffer from lower back pain when sitting and bending over.
 Additionally, people who partake in strenuous activities from a less active lifestyle will experience pain.